alexmiller63/SNAP/kennedy-letter.md

 **Deputy Executive Secretary:** Wilma M. Robinson

-**Electronic route:**

-HHSExecSec@hhs.gov

-**Important note:**

-This address has been published by HHS for the Executive Secretariat.
-The current HHS page states that the Executive Secretariat directly supports the Secretary and handles correspondence and policy documents, although the current page gives a postal address for letters to Secretary Kennedy rather than publishing an email submission address.
+*Contact note: `HHSExecSec@hhs.gov` has been published by HHS for the Executive Secretariat.
+HHS currently states that the Executive Secretariat directly supports the Secretary and handles correspondence and policy documents, although its current page gives a postal address rather than publishing this email as the current public submission address for letters to Secretary Kennedy.*

 ---

 # CC / Distribution

-The distribution list is deliberately broad but relevant.

-A recipient is included because the person or office:

-1. has responsibility for the issue;

-2. represents the claimant;

-3. exercises relevant oversight; or

-4. has direct factual or service involvement in the individual case.

-No email address is guessed or inferred.
+The following people and offices are receiving or are being separately provided this correspondence because they have responsibility for the issue, represent me, exercise relevant oversight, or have direct involvement in the circumstances of the case.

 ---